Sanskar-16/Sanskar-16.github.io/README.md

 - Being punctual to relieve colleagues from previous shifts.
 - Responsibly help them take their medications correctly and on time.
 - Make food with/for them, helps me learn about different people and their interests.
 - Working part-time as and when needed by the services I am listed under.
 Keeps me determined to work better and harder every day.

-### Session Leader (October 2019  – Current)
-University of Essex - VTeam (Animal protection project)
-- Working as a session leader for the animal protection project on alternate weekends.
-- Take attendance on volunteers’ arrival and make sure everyone reaches safely.
-- Working as a volunteer on other on and off projects and regular projects.

 ### Accommodation representative (October 2019 – July 2020)
 University of Essex
 - Maintain my own room to show it as a model room for visiting parents and new students.
 - Fill in timesheets in a particular time frame to get paid for the shifts held.

-### Volunteer (October 2019 - Jul 2020)
-University of Essex – Nightline
-- Confidential listening and support service run by the students for the students at the university.
-- Basic first aid/bystander trained.

 ### Team Member	(May 2019 - August 2019)
 Theobroma - Food of the Gods